JuanmaCopia/SymSolve/README.md

 A Satisfiability Solver for Symbolic Structures with Complex Representation Invariants

 ## Getting Started
-To use the SymKorat please use Java 8.
+To use the SymSolve please use Java 8.

 Clone the repository
 ```